Life is so much easier when you have the right tool for a job.

 If you have a motorcycle, it would be a better idea to have a 1/4-inch wrench.
 If you’re doing engine repairs such as spark plugs, have a 3/8-inch on hand.

 Remember, having the right tool for the job is important.
-It not only simplifies things for you, it makes sure the job is done right.
+It not only simplifies things for you, but it also makes sure the job is done right.